MoNaElsadek/Flutter_Projects/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out:
+Feel free to reach out for questions or suggestions:

 - **Email**: mona1235890@gmail.com
 - **GitHub**: [MoNaElsadek](https://github.com/MoNaElsadek)